T2202A tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

 What is included on my T2202A?

 The College will issue you a T2202A in the amount of tax-deductible tuition paid as well as the months of attendance you may be able to claim.
-These amounts are based on the calendar year of 2017 (not academic year) as per Canada Revenue Agency (CRA) requirements.
+These amounts are based on the previous calendar year (not academic year) as per Canada Revenue Agency (CRA) requirements.

 Full-Time Students (full-time programs)